dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Device compliance policies are created for each platform form the Intune Azure portal.

-- To learn more about compliance policies, see [What is a device compliance](device-compliance.md).
+An Intune device compliance policy for Android specifies the rules and settings that Android devices must meet to be considered compliant.
+You can use these policies with conditional access to allow or block access to company resources, and you can get device reports and take actions for non-compliance.
+You create device compliance policies for each platform in the Intune Azure portal.

-- To learn about the prerequisites that you need to address before creating a compliance policy, see [Get started with device compliance](device-compliance-get-started.md).
+To learn more about compliance policies and the prerequisites you need to address before creating a compliance policy, see [Get started with device compliance](device-compliance-get-started.md).

 ## To create a device compliance policy